 You’ve seen the ads.
 You’ve watched the vids telling you how to make 6 figures a month with your social media following.

 And if you’ve tried it, you’ve realized that 1.
 Everyone is doing the same stuff, and 2.
 The people making the most money seem to be the ones telling people how to make money.
-In our research, we’ve realized that a lot of creators are STRUGGLING with traditional monetization methods.
+In fact, a recent study found that only 12% of full-time creators make more than $50,000/year.

 ((toc))